 4 – Sleep more

-This may sound obvious but one of the healthiest things in life is to sleep well.
-Most people don’t get enough sleep and their health suffers as a result.
+One of the healthiest things in life is to sleep well.
+But, unfortunately, most people don’t get enough sleep, and their health suffers.

 5 – Eat better and time your post-exercise meal